Signup for ubiome at ubiome.com

-uBiome is a citizen science project that allows the public access to cutting edge sequencing technology to understand their health through the microbiome.
+uBiome is a citizen science project that allows the public access to cutting edge sequencing technology to understand their microbiome.

-How does the microbiome affect my health?
+How does the microbiome affect me?
 We are all covered in trillions of microbes -- in fact, they outnumber human cells 10:1.
 The trillions of bacteria live on and in us are collectively called the microbiome.

 Like the rainforest, the healthy human microbiome is a balanced ecosystem.
 The correct balance of microbes keeps potential pathogens in check and regulates our immune system.
 Microbes also perform essential functions such as digesting food and synthesizing vitamins.
 Studies have also linked the microbiome to human mood and behavior, as well as many gut disorders, eczema, and chronic sinusitis.

 Many studies have been done, but they haven't been done with YOUR data, yet.

 Using techniques used in the NIH’s $173 million dollar Human Microbiome Project, we can tell you what microbes are living in your body, compare you to others, and keep you up to date on research that applies to your data.

 What can I learn from this?
 You can see how your personal microbiome correlates with others, and how it correlates with actions you take.
 (With the uBiome Delta^5 kit, for example, you can sample all 5 areas at 5 timepoints and see how your microbiome responds to your experiments.
 For the more budget conscious, Quantified uBiome allows you to sample just your GI tract at 3 time points.)
 This kind of citizen science has never been done before, so we can't say: "Eat x, and your microbiome will be perfect!"
 However, we hope to provide as useful and actionable data as possible.